VikramChandraNarra/VikramChandraNarra/README.md

 I'm Vikram, a Tech Enthusiast, Full Stack Developer, Entry ML Engineer and the CTO of Cobuild working in Toronto, CA.

-I develop innovative solutions to probems to help us live happier, and more productive lives.
+I develop innovative solutions to probems to help us live happier, and live more productive lives.

 * 🌍  I'm based in Toronto, Ontario
 * 🖥️  See my Portfolio Website at [VikramNarra.me](https://vikramnarra-homepage-m5py-if44v3seh-vikramchandranarra.vercel.app/)